 In general, a snow removal company’s contract does not make them liable for damages unless their performance creates a situation that causes harm, they are detrimentally relied upon to perform their duties, or the contract completely displaces the property owner’s duty to maintain safe premises.
 In other words, sometimes the property owner can be held liable, and sometimes a snow removal company can be held liable—it depends on the specifics of a situation, which is why having a top NY personal injury attorney is so important in any lawsuit.

-Wingate, Russotti, Shapiro & Halperin, LLP, has handled many successful claims against the State of New York and government vehicles.
+Wingate, Russotti, Shapiro, Moses & Halperin, LLP, has handled many successful claims against the State of New York and government vehicles.
 For a free consultation about your situation, please call us at (212) 986-7353 today.